 If you have sleep apnea, you aren't getting enough oxygen during the night.
-Not getting enough oxygen has long term and short term negative effects.
-The long term effects are a much higher risk for a heart attack, high blood pressure, stroke and heart disease.
-The short term effects are a little more subtle and you will notice their effects over the course of a week or more.
-You should watch out for...
+Not getting enough oxygen has long-term and short-term negative effects.
+The long-term effects are a much higher risk of a heart attack, high blood pressure, stroke and heart disease.
+The short-term effects are a little more subtle, and you will notice their effects over the course of a week or more.
+You should watch out for:

-• Gaining weight suddenly and quickly.
-Weight gain can be a side effect of not getting enough quality sleep over a period of time.
+- Gaining weight suddenly and quickly.
+Weight gain can be a side effect of not getting enough quality sleep over a period.

-Call your doctor if you are having any of these symptoms, so you can be checked for sleep apnea.
-Your doctor might order you to do a few things to get rid of it, if you have mild sleep apnea.
+Call your doctor if you are having any of these symptoms so that you can be checked for sleep apnea.
+Your doctor might order you to do a few things to get rid of it if you have mild sleep apnea.
 If the problem is moderate to severe, he will most likely prescribe the use of a CPAP machine.

-You should be able to see a major difference in how you feel fairly quickly.
+You should be able to see a significant difference in how you feel reasonably quickly.
 You will start to wake up in the morning and feel refreshed.
-One thing you might run into when you start using a CPAP machine, is a feeling of irritation or dryness in your nasal passages, or on the top of your throat when you wake up.
-The machine has a built-in humidifier, but sometimes this isn't enough to get you by if the air in the room is very dry, or if you have just started using it and you haven't gotten used to it yet.
+One thing you might run into when you start using a CPAP machine is a feeling of irritation or dryness in your nasal passages, or on the top of your throat when you wake up.
+The machine has a built-in humidifier, but sometimes this isn't enough to get you by if the air in the room is arid, or if you have just started using it and you haven't gotten used to it yet.

 Use a saline spray in your nose before you go to bed to help prevent this dryness.
 You can also use an additional humidifier in your bedroom while you sleep.
 Be sure to keep the room humidifier and the CPAP humidifier clean to avoid bacteria growth, and use distilled water only.